Kotlin/kotlin-koans-edu/Introduction/Lambdas/task.md

 ## Lambdas

-Kotlin supports a functional style of programming.
+Kotlin supports functional programming.
-Read about [lambdas](https://kotlinlang.org/docs/reference/lambdas.html#lambda-expressions-and-anonymous-functions) in Kotlin.
+Learn about [lambdas](https://kotlinlang.org/docs/reference/lambdas.html#lambda-expressions-and-anonymous-functions) in Kotlin.

 Pass a lambda to [`any`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/kotlin.-iterable/any.html) function to check if the collection contains an even number.